facebook/react-native-website/docs/new-architecture-library-intro.md

 ### Move the call to `requireNativeComponent` to a separate file

-This will prepare for the JS to be ready for the new codegen system for the new architecture.
+This will prepare for the JS to be ready for the new codegen system for the New Architecture.
 The new file should be named `<ComponentName>NativeComponent.js.`

 #### Old way